-[10] At 10 s period, at which Rayleigh waves are primarily sensitive to sedimentary layer thickness and the uppermost crystalline crust, a slow anomaly is seen in the gap between the northern and southern MCR and runs along the flanks of the MCR, particularly in the south.
+At 10 sec period, at which Rayleigh waves are primarily sensitive to sedimentary layer thickness and the uppermost crystalline crust, a slow anomaly is seen in the gap between the northern and southern MCR, and runs along the flanks of the MCR, particularly in the south.
 Wave speeds are high north of the Great Lakes Tectonic Zone (GLTZ) and average in the Mazatzal Province.
-Between 20 and 40 s, the most prominent feature is the low speed anomaly that runs along the MCR, as was also seen by F.F.
-Pollitz and W.D.
-Mooney (Mantle origin for stress concentration in the New Madrid Seismic Zone, submitted to Earth and Planetary Science Letters, 2013).
+Between 20 and 40 sec, the most prominent feature is the low speed anomaly that runs along the MCR, as was also seen by Pollitz and Mooney [2013].
 This indicates low shear wave speeds in the lower crust/uppermost mantle and/or a thickened crust beneath the MCR.
 Higher wave speeds at these periods appear mostly north of the Great Lakes Tectonic Zone.
-At longer periods, the anomaly underlying the MCR breaks into northern and southern segments with the lowest wave speeds shift off the rift axis near the southern MCR.
-Most of our study region is outside the area covered by the short period dispersion maps from the earlier data by Liang and Langston [2008], so comparison with that study is impossible.
-With these Rayleigh wave phase speed dispersion maps at periods between 8 and 80 s, we produce a local dispersion curve at each station location.
+At longer periods, the anomaly underlying the MCR breaks into northern and southern parts and the lowest wave speeds shift off the rift axis near the southern MCR.
+With these Rayleigh wave phase speed dispersion maps at periods between 8 and 80 sec, we produce a local dispersion curve at each station location.
 For example, the local Rayleigh wave phase velocity curve with uncertainties at station E33A in the southern Superior Province is shown in Figure 3a with black error bars.
-Other example Rayleigh wave curves are presented in Figures 3b-3f.
+Other example Rayleigh wave curves are presented in Figure 3b-f.

-2.2.
-Receiver Function Processing
+2.2 Receiver function processing

-[11] The method we use to process receiver functions for each station is described in detail in Shen et al. [2013b].
-For each station, we pick earthquakes from the years 2010, 2011, and 2012 in the distance range from 30° to 90° with $m_b > 5.0$.
-We apply a time domain deconvolution method [Ligorria and Ammon, 1999] to each seismogram windowed between 20 s before and 30 s after the P wave arrival to calculate radial component receiver functions with a low-pass Gaussian filter with a width of 2.5 s (pulse width ~1 s), and high-quality receiver functions are selected via an automated procedure.
-Corrections are made to both the time and amplitude of each receiver function, normalizing to a reference slowness of 0.06 s/km [Jones and Phinney, 1998].
-Finally, only the first
+The method we use to process receiver functions for each station is described in detail in Shen et al. [2013b].
+For each station, we pick earthquakes from the years 2010, 2011 and 2012 in the distance range from $30^{\circ}$ to $90^{\circ}$ with mb > 5.0.
+We apply a time domain deconvolution method [Ligorria and Ammon, 1999] to each seismogram windowed between 20 sec before and 30 sec after the P-wave arrival to calculate radial component receiver functions with a low-pass Gaussian filter with a width of 2.5 s (pulse width $\sim 1$ sec), and high-quality receiver functions are selected via an automated procedure.
+Corrections are made both to the time and amplitude of each receiver function, normalizing to a reference slowness of 0.06 sec/km [Jones and Phinney, 1998].
+Finally, only the first 10 sec after the direct P arrival is retained for further analysis.
+We compute the azimuthally independent receiver function, $R_0(t)$ , for each station by fitting a truncated Fourier Series at each time over azimuth and stripping the azimuthally variable terms using a method called "harmonic stripping" by Shen et al. [2013b].
+This method exploits the azimuthal harmonic behavior in receiver functions (e.g., Girardin and Farra, 1998; Bianchi et al., 2010).
+After removing the azimuthally variable terms at each time, the RMS residual over azimuth is taken as the $1\sigma$ uncertainty at that time.